NemanjaMaslic/csy1018-assign1/README.md

 I went through it to make sure there was indents on there so that the code could be read correctly I spoke to a fellow student called Beth about the assignment.
 In the drop in session I spoke to a guy called Miguel about how to create the nav-bar.
-(25/11/2016)
+(25/11/2016) The nav-bar system I completed using the <a> and created a class called nav-bar and each one is linked to another page.
+I then added a hover bit on the nav bar so that when the mouse went over it, it would change colour.
+I asked my friend Rich how he did it.
 I also collaborated with Hannah to see how much she'd completed, and asked her what she did about the contact form.
 It took me roughly 4 hours to complete the CV page, it was on and off as I needed to think about the information which I had to put on there as well as what code or css I could potentially use in it.
 I then started working on my Index/Homepage.
-I first put in an image of myself, and then worked around adding some basic information.
+I first put in an image of myself, I centered it, and then worked around adding some basic information.
 So far I've done about 2 hours of work on my Index.
 I've now started working on my About Me page (02/12/2016) and this I'm doing on my own, but small faults which I'm coming across I'm going to ask for help.
+On the About Me page, I have information separated by images on there, the information and images are all centered too.
 I've worked about 3 hours on this page.
 I also found the code for a contact form online as I wouldn't know how to create that myself.
+(02/12/2016) When I found the correct code which I wanted I had to input the correct colours for the font and background so the code had it.
-(02/12/2016) I've referenced it in my work, but I'll reference it here. http://www.123contactform.com/html-contact-form/ On the contact page I spent about half an hour to an hour as it was literally just looking for the correct code which I could use for the contact form and then playing around with the way I wanted it laid out.
+I've referenced it in my work, but I'll reference it here. http://www.123contactform.com/html-contact-form/ On the contact page I spent about half an hour to an hour as it was literally just looking for the correct code which I could use for the contact form and then playing around with the way I wanted it laid out.